kiddjsh/github.io/README.md

 # Known Issues
  - !NEW!
 There is a new issue with the portfolio column content now displaying as an overlay, over the black background, in the hamMenu
  - !NEW!
-There is a new issue with the text display of some content, buttons and images now displaying off center
+There is a new issue with the text display of some content, buttons and images now displaying off center, or to far to the left
+     - Header Text Font, Portfolio File Icons, Resume & CV Buttons, Send Message Button, Footer Git and LinkedIn Images, & Footer Text
  -
  - !NEW!
      - Researching Error @ Line 35 of index.html Form elements must have labels: Form element does not have an explicit <label> Element has no title attribute Element has no placeholder attribute